linalab/esp-facetracking/README.md

 - Type: Custom and click in configure.
     - Name: outputs
     - Type Numeric with integer ouputs
-    - in min/max,configure the number of states for your project (happy/sad)
+    - in max value , add the number of states for your project(for example 3 for happy, sad, neutral).

 <img width="671" alt="wek_config" src="https://github.com/linalab/esp-facetracking/assets/19651027/4cded37c-af65-4d74-adda-4f377ab21cc2">